top of page

 2. How did you get involved in the nutrition field?

-3. What are you presently doing in the nutrition field?
+3. What are you presently doing in the nutrition field? (or what had you been doing before your retirement)

 4. What do you like to do for fun in your spare time?